Make and Zapier compared (and a better and easier alternative)

 Now that you know what each tool brings to the table, here's how they compare head-to-head on the criteria that matter most in 2026:

-• AI governance and safety: This is a new battleground.
-Zapier recently launched AI Guardrails — a built-in safety layer for content moderation, PII detection, and topic classification.
-Make is leaning into governance through transparency — their canvas shows exactly how AI agents reason and execute step by step.
-Both approaches have merit, but governance is now a must-have criterion for enterprise buyers.
+• AI governance and safety: This is a critical battleground in 2026.
+Zapier recently launched AI Guardrails, a built-in safety layer for content moderation, PII detection, and topic classification.
+Make is leaning into governance through transparency, with their canvas showing exactly how AI agents reason and execute step by step.
+Both approaches have merit, and governance is now a must-have criterion for enterprise buyers.

 • Complexity of workflows: Make thrives with intricate workflows that require branching, parallel processing, conditional logic, and sophisticated error handling.
 Zapier has improved here (Looping, Paths, Sub-Zaps), but its linear structure can get cumbersome for truly complex automations.

 • Visual interface: Make's canvas-based editor is clearly better for mapping out complex, multi-branch automations.
+Make Grid adds an extra layer of visibility for managing your entire automation landscape.
 Zapier's clean, vertical-step design is more approachable, and Canvas helps with visual planning, but it doesn't visualize branching or looping as clearly during execution.

 • MCP support: Both platforms now support Model Context Protocol, which is increasingly important for teams building AI-powered workflows.
 Zapier has added Tool Bundle Sharing for faster team onboarding with MCP tools.
 Make's MCP support fits neatly into its visual canvas approach.